Gearing up for STEM in the classroom! Tips and Tricks for getting started!

 One reason teachers are hesitant to start STEM in their classroom is partly due to the fact that they don't have all the materials.
 You can minimize the stress of that by having your parents collect and donate the items!!
 Grab these EDITABLE STEM Parent Donation Cards HERE or click the photo below.

 You can display your new STEM shelf for your students right away with a "Coming Soon" sign.
 Explain that you will all work together to collect items to fill the bins.
 The anticipation of starting STEM in the classroom might even motivate your students to collect the materials EVEN FASTER!
+This printable "coming soon" banner is included in the Editable Parent Donation Set!

 During your materials collection time frame, you can really focus on the details.
 When will students handle the boxes?
 What are your expectations?
 I highly recommend these TASK CARDS from Brooke Brown A.K.A Teach Outside the Box A.K.A The Stem Queen!
 Task Cards give your students a focus such as building landforms, landmarks, and seasonal structures.
 She also made these amazing MAKER MATS which are perfect for adding to your Makerspace/STEM/STEAM area.